ArisGr/dblabProject/README.md

 -Use the command  python main.py to run the main.py file and visit http://localhost:xxxx/ which will be printed at your output window/terminal

+Username / Password for the application testing :

+Director : DirectorUsername / abcdef1

+client (teacher) : username6 / abcd6

+client (student) : username4 / abcd4

+manager : username5 / abcd5

+All the information above about clients/manager belong to a specific school  (3ο Γυμνασιο Λαρισας) in our database and are provided for the sole purpose of testing the app.